List of Eminem records and achievements: Billboard 200 chart statistics

-Eminem has had 10 studio albums in the top 10 of the Billboard 200, 9 of them being No. 1.
-Eminem's compilation album, two collaborative albums and two soundtrack albums all charted in the top 10 as well, with Curtain Call: The Hits and the 8 Mile soundtrack reaching No. 1.
+Eminem has had 11 studio albums in the top 10 of the Billboard 200, 10 of them being No. 1.
+Two of Eminem's compilation albums, two collaborative albums and two soundtrack albums all charted in the top 10 as well, with Curtain Call: The Hits and the 8 Mile soundtrack reaching No. 1.
 As part of D12 he recorded two studio album as part of the group and as part of Bad Meets Evil him and Royce da 5'9" recorded an extended play all of which reached No 1.
 Eminem's debut studio album Infinite and debut extended play Slim Shady EP are his only albums to not chart on the Billboard 200.

 Eminem has the second most consecutive number-one studio albums at 10 behind Jay-Z who has 11.
 In 2013 after the release of The Marshall Mathers LP 2 Eminem had 8 albums in the top 200 simultaneously.
 Eminem's albums The Marshall Mathers LP and The Eminem Show are among the top 100 certified albums according to the RIAA, with the albums becoming one of the best-selling albums in United States with diamond status.

 Billboard Hot 100 chart statistics

-Eminem has had 22 top-10 hits on the Billboard Hot 100, with 5 of them reaching No. 1. on the Billboard hot 100.
-In total 90 songs charted Billboard Hot 100.
-Eminem's singles "Lose Yourself", "Not Afraid" and "Love The Way You Lie" all charted at No. 1 and have been certified diamond or higher by the RIAA.
+As of January 2025, Eminem has had 23 top-10 hits on the Billboard Hot 100, with 5 of them reaching number one.
+On the Billboard Hot 100, Eminem has charted a total of 112 songs, the eighth most for a rapper.
+Eminem's singles "Lose Yourself", "Not Afraid" and "Love The Way You Lie" all peaked at number one on the Billboard Hot 100 and have been certified diamond or higher by the RIAA.

 Billboard Hot Rap Songs statistics

-Eminem has had 31 top 10 hits on the Billboard Hot Rap Songs, with 5 of them reaching No. 1. on the Billboard Hot Rap Songs.
-In total 65 songs charted Billboard Hot Rap Songs.
+Eminem has had 32 top 10 hits on the Billboard Hot Rap Songs, with 6 of them reaching No. 1. on the Billboard Hot Rap Songs.
+In total 66 songs charted Billboard Hot Rap Songs.

 United Kingdom

 UK Album Chart

-Eminem has had 10 studio albums in the top 10 of the Official Albums Chart, 9 of them being No. 1.
+Eminem has had 11 studio albums in the top 10 of the Official Albums Chart, 10 of them being No. 1.
 Eminem's compilation album, two collaborative albums and one of two soundtrack albums all charted in the top 10 as well, with Curtain Call: The Hits and the 8 Mile soundtrack reaching No. 1.
 As part of D12 he recorded two studio album as part of the group and as part of Bad Meets Evil him and Royce da 5'9" recorded an extended play, all of which reached the top ten with D12 World reaching No 1.
 Eminem's debut studio album, debut extended play and the Southpaw soundtrack are his only albums to not chart on the Official Albums Chart.
 Eminem holds the record for the most consecutive number one albums in Official Albums Chart history, with ten consecutive UK number one albums.

 UK Singles Chart

-Eminem has had 33 top 10 hits on the UK Singles Chart, with 10 of them reaching No. 1. on the UK Singles Chart.
+Eminem has had 34 top 10 hits on the UK Singles Chart, with 11 of them reaching No. 1. on the UK Singles Chart.